1GORDON/GraphAPI-DabbleLabs/README.md

 ### Setup

-- Clone this repository to your desired folder: https://github.com/lugard1/oop-school-library.git
+- Clone this repository to your desired folder: https://github.com/1GORDON/GraphAPI-DabbleLabs.git
-- Run bundle install to install the dependencies.

 ### Install

 Install this project with:

-- cd oop-school-library
+- cd GraphAPI-DabbleLabs
-- ubuntu version 22 or higher

 ### Usage